BeauConstrictor/Ozpex-64/README.md

 ![GNU GPL v2.0 License](https://img.shields.io/github/license/BeauConstrictor/ozpex-64?style=flat)

 This project is broken up into 3 main parts: the emulator, the Logisim implementation and the included software.
-All of three of these are made to be compatible with the design for a fictional computer that *could* have existed around the late '70s/early '80s, but never did.
+All three of these are made to be compatible with the design for a fictional computer that *could* have existed around the late '70s/early '80s, but never did.

 ## The Emulator